wdporter/acim/src/workbook/part-i/19-i-am-not-alone-in-experiencing-the-effects-of-my-thoughts/index.md

 Lack of order in this connection will ultimately make the recognition of lack of order in miracles meaningful to you.

-5. Apart from the <q>as needed</q> application of today’s idea, at least three practice periods are required, shortening the length of time involved, if necessary.
+5. Apart from the “as needed” application of today’s idea, at least three practice periods are required, shortening the length of time involved, if necessary.
 Do not attempt more than four.

 ---